jasperol/MLinPractice/Documentation.md

 For example a sentence like 'Machine Learning is the best!
 I love it so much' would be preprocessed as follows:
 1. create labels: if the likes + rewteets > 50 then it is labelled 'true' for being viral.
 Otherwise not it does not reach the threshold to be in the positive class and is labelled 'false'.
 This is saved in a new column in code.util as 'COLUMN_LABEL'. e.g. let's say our example sentence is viral.
 It gets the label = TRUE.
+This is also saved in data/preprocessing/labeled.csv which gets passed to the next stage:
-2. In general preprocessing, punctuation_remover and tokenizer files are implemented such that any punctuation points are replaced with an empty space " ".
-This is resaved at "COLUMN_TWEET".
+2. In general preprocessing, the punctuation_remover and tokenizer files are implemented such that any punctuation points are replaced with an empty space " ".
+This is resaved in "COLUMN_TWEET". e.g. "Machine Learning is the best I love it so much" Then in tokenize, the tweet is borken down into the individual words:

-Then in tokenize, the tweet is borken down into the individual words:
+So our sentence becomes e.g. "Machine" "Learning" "is" "the" and so forth.
-So our sentence becomes
+3. In split_data as a final step, the data gets seperated into training, test and vailidation sets.

 ### Interpretation